Polar Bear

 Sold, please inquire as to the availability of similar items.

 Natural history study after a watercolor painting by Nicolas Maréchal commissioned by the zoo affiliated with the Muséum National d'Histoire Naturelle to document the animals in its captivity.
-The bear is depicted in the setting of its natural habitat and is shown from the side.
-Textures of its coat llustrated in great detail.
+The bear is depicted in its natural habitat and is shown from the side.
+Textures of its coat illustrated in great detail.

 Reflecting the post-Revolution political mores the personnel associated with this project are referred to as "citoyens" (citizens).
 The print is dedicated to "Citizen Faujas-St. Pond, Professor of Geology at the National Museum of Natural History, Inspector of Mines of France, etc., by Citizen Miger."
 (Dedication in French reads: "Dédié au Citoyen Faujas - St. pond; Professeur de Géologie au Muséum National d'histoire Naturelle, Inspecteur des Mines de France &c, par le Citoyen Miger.")

-Baron Georges Cuvier (1769-1832) was a French naturalist, considered the father of comparative anatomy, who introduced the concept of phylum.
-His comparisons improved and extended the Linnaean system of classification.
-Bernard Germain Etienne de la Ville-sur-Illion, Comte de La Cépède was also a prominent naturalist, who dropped his title of "Count" after the Revolution.
+Baron Georges Cuvier (1769-1832) was a French naturalist, considered the father of comparative anatomy, who introduced the concept of phylum and is credited with almost single-handedly founding the discipline of vertebrate paleontology.
+In 1795 he came to Paris at the invitation of Geoffroy Saint-Hilaire, where he became a professor of animal anatomy and superintendent of the zoo at the Museum of Natural History.
+Cuvier's comparisons improved and extended the Linnaean system of classification.
+He was recognized by being knighted and made a Baron and Peer of France.
+Bernard Germain Etienne de la Ville-sur-Illion, Comte de La Cépède was also a prominent naturalist, who dropped his title of "Count" after the Revolution. Étienne Geoffroy Saint-Hilaire (1772-1844) was also a French naturalist whose ideas about evolution influenced later naturalists.
+He collaborated with Cuvier on five works on natural history, although their conceptions of evolutionary biology ultimately diverged.